Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 # Component Based Applications

-The component based application is a Tizen application model.
+The component based application is one of Tizen application models.
 This application model enables you to create an application that provides multiple components in one process.
 In the component based application model, there are two types of components.
 Each component type has its own lifecycle:

-- Service component: The service component has a lifecycle for managing non-UI services.
+- Service component: The service component has a lifecycle for managing services without UI.
 - Frame component: The frame component has a lifecycle for managing UI resources.

-You can add components to the component based applications.
+As you create a Tizen project, you can add components to your project.
 The registered components create instances when the component based application receives a launch request.

 The main component based application API features include: